tiago-gsantos/ist-asa-proj1/README.md

-# NAME - Project X
+# ASA - Project 1
-Project X of the NAME course @ IST - 202X/2X
+Project 1 of the Analysis and Synthesis of Algorithms course @ IST - 2023/24

 ### Objective
+Implement a version of the 2D knapsack problem (cutting a sheet of marble into smaller pieces).